-Two things I’d like to have again in my life is a cat and a model train.
+Things I’d like to have again in my life are a cat and a model train.
 But I live in a one-bedroom apartment, so no cat, no train.

 Instead, I go to this model train shop in New York to peruse and reminisce.
 Before I got my childhood Lionel, I dreamed about an HO layout.
 Here, they’ve got both, and other scales I’ve never heard of.

 Of the only two (that I know of) New York shops remaining, the Red Caboose on West 45th Street is one with a landmark: the constant sound of a train whistle marks the proximity of the front door.
 You’ll hear it before you see it: behind the hard to spot portal, which opens into a hallway, leading down a narrow stairway, down, down to the basement is the shop so packed with stuff, a puffy jacket might be an obstruction.

 The boss, Al Spitz, and his assistant, the Professor, banter, bicker, yell at each other and sometimes at customers.
 It reminds me of a NY delicatessen.

 Another shop, Trainworld, is out on Long Island with a warehouse in Brooklyn.
 I’ve been to Brooklyn too, but it has been reconfigured and is less a showoff than its other location.

 I rarely pass an old-style hobby/toy store without going in because there are so few left.

 And, check closely the photo above: those are HO scale inhabitants of your model train’s village red light district.
 Other similar figures and positions available.
 No kidding.